Keep bones healthy over 65

 - review your medicines with your GP or pharmacist – some medicines can make you feel dizzy or drowsy

-It's important you do not stop taking a medication without getting medical advice from a qualified health professional.
+It's important you do not stop taking a medicine without getting advice from a qualified health professional.

-- Find out your risk of having a fall
+- Find out if you're at risk of falling

 Media review due: 29 September 2021